Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Methods

-To demonstrate the dataset's utility, we established phase recognition baselines using deep learning models.
-We employed both two-stage and end-to-end learning strategies and explicitly measured the models' robustness to domain shift.
+To demonstrate the dataset's utility, we established phase recognition baselines evaluated at both the clip level and video level.
+Clip-level (causal) models simulate real-time intraoperative deployment, whereas video-level (non-causal) models are appropriate for post-hoc video indexing and retrospective analysis.
+We employed both two-stage and end-to-end deep learning strategies and explicitly measured the models' robustness to domain shift.

-The two-stage framework utilized Convolutional Neural Network (CNN) backbones (ResNet50, EfficientNet-B5) pre-trained on ImageNet to extract frame-level spatial features.
-These feature sequences were then modeled using three different temporal architectures: a Long Short-Term Memory network (LSTM) \cite{19}, a Gated Recurrent Unit (GRU) \cite{20}, and a multi-scale Temporal Convolutional Network (TeCNO) \cite{21}.
-This decoupled design allows the temporal component to be trained specifically on procedural sequences.
+For feature extraction in the two-stage framework, we utilized Convolutional Neural Network (CNN) backbones (ResNet50, EfficientNet-B5) pre-trained on ImageNet, as well as foundation models (DINO, CLIP) using their frozen ViT-B/16 image encoders to extract frame-level spatial features.